FarhangSuzan/Latin-Hypercube-Sampling-Partial-Rank-Correlation-Coefficient-LHS-PRCC-sensitivity-analysis/README.md

 Therefore, PRCC, used in conjunction with Latin Hypercube Sampling (LHS), is an effective approach for sensitivity analysis in models exhibiting monotonic behaviour between inputs and outputs.
 This method is particularly useful for non-linear models, where traditional linear sensitivity analysis methods may not provide accurate insights.
 In contrast, methods like EFAST and Sobol are designed to handle both linear and non-linear relationships, including non-monotonic interactions, by analyzing the model's behaviour over its entire parameter space.

-To conduct the PRCC analysis, execute the following MATLAB scripts in order:
+To conduct the PRCC analysis, update your model and parameters within "ODE_LHS.m" and "Parameter_settings_LHS.m" respectively, and then execute the following MATLAB scripts in order:

 1-"Model_LHS.m",
 2-"run_prcc.m",
 and 3-"plot_prcc.m".

-Update your model and parameters within "ODE_LHS.m" and "Parameter_settings_LHS.m" respectively.
-These scripts generate the sensitivity analysis results depicted in Figure 3 of the publication "Analysis of Host Immunological Response of Adenovirus-Based COVID-19 Vaccines" by Suzan Farhang-Sardroodi et al. (2021), as an example.

 # Support
 For further support, please reach out to [Suzan Farhang-Sardroodi](https://www.suzanfarhangsardroodi.com/).